10 things you need to know today: September 16, 2017

 Police arrest suspect in London train explosion investigation

 U.K. police on Saturday arrested an 18-year-old in possible connection with an explosion in a London Underground train that injured at least 29 people Friday.
 "We have made a significant arrest in our investigation this morning," Deputy Assistant Police Commissioner Neil Basu said.
 The Islamic State claimed responsibility for the attack, which occurred during the morning rush hour at the Parsons Green station.
 "This was a detonation of an improvised explosive device," top counterterrorism official Mark Rowley said at a Friday press conference.
 British Prime Minister Theresa May has raised the terrorism threat level in the U.K. to "critical," the highest possible level, indicating a threat is "expected imminently."
-[ABC News, The Associated Press]

 Kim Jong Un vows North Korea will reach nuclear goals